Isomorphism Testing for Graphs Excluding Small Minors: Preliminaries

 \subsection{Weisfeiler-Leman Algorithm}

-The Weisfeiler-Leman algorithm, originally introduced by Weisfeiler and Leman in its two-dimensional form \cite{WeisfeilerL68}, forms one of the most fundamental subroutines in the context of isomorphism testing.
+The Weisfeiler-Leman algorithm, originally introduced by Weisfeiler and Leman in its $2$-di\-men\-sion\-al form \cite{WeisfeilerL68}, forms one of the most fundamental subroutines in the context of isomorphism testing.
 The algorithm presented in this work builds on the $1$-dimensional Weisfeiler-Leman algorithm, also known as the \emph{Color Refinement algorithm}, as well as the $2$-dimensional Weisfeiler-Leman algorithm.

 Let~$\chi_1,\chi_2\colon V^k \rightarrow C$ be colorings of the~$k$-tuples of vertices of~$G$, where~$C$ is some finite set of colors.
-We say $\chi_2$ \emph{refines} $\chi_1$, denoted $\chi_2 \preceq \chi_1$, if $\chi_1(\bar v) = \chi_1(\bar w)$ implies $\chi_2(\bar v) = \chi_2(\bar w)$ for all $\bar v,\bar w \in V^{k}$.
+We say $\chi_1$ \emph{refines} $\chi_2$, denoted $\chi_1 \preceq \chi_2$, if $\chi_1(\bar v) = \chi_1(\bar w)$ implies $\chi_2(\bar v) = \chi_2(\bar w)$ for all $\bar v,\bar w \in V^{k}$.
 The two colorings $\chi_1$ and $\chi_2$ are \emph{equivalent}, denoted $\chi_1 \equiv \chi_2$, if $\chi_1 \preceq \chi_2$ and $\chi_2 \preceq \chi_1$.

 The \emph{Color Refinement algorithm} (i.e., the $1$-dimensional Weisfeiler-Leman algorithm) is a procedure that, given a graph $G$, iteratively computes an isomorphism-invariant coloring of the vertices of $G$.
 In this work, we actually require an extension of the Color Refinement algorithm that apart from vertex-colors also takes arc-colors into account.
 We describe the mechanisms of the algorithm in the following.
-For a vertex- and arc-colored graph $(G,\chi_V,\chi_E)$ define $\WLit{1}{0}{G} \coloneqq \chi_V$ to be the initial coloring for the algorithm.
+For a vertex- and arc-colored graph $(G,\chi_V,\chi_E)$ we define $\WLit{1}{0}{G} \coloneqq \chi_V$ to be the initial coloring for the algorithm.
 This coloring is iteratively refined by defining $\WLit{1}{i+1}{G}(v) \coloneqq (\WLit{1}{i}{G}(v), \CM_i(v))$ where

 (and $\{\!\!\{ \dots \}\!\!\}$ denotes a multiset).
 By definition, $\WLit{1}{i+1}{G} \preceq \WLit{1}{i}{G}$ for all $i \geq 0$.
 Thus, there is a minimal~$i$ such that $\WLit{1}{i+1}{G}$ is equivalent to $\WLit{1}{i}{G}$.
 For this value of~$i$ we call the coloring~$\WLit{1}{i}{G}$ the \emph{stable} coloring of~$G$ and denote it by $\WL{1}{G}$.
 The Color Refinement algorithm takes as input a vertex- and arc-colored graph $(G,\chi_V,\chi_E)$ and returns (a coloring that is equivalent to) $\WL{1}{G}$.
 The procedure can be implemented in time $\CO((m+n)\log n)$ (see, e.g., \cite{BerkholzBG17}).